web-native/docs/chtml/v1/scoped-js/README.md

 </div>
 ```

-Above, `condition` could be a simple question about the current environment, and this can be acheived by simply exposing a global `env` variable: `document.bind({env:'server', headline: 'Hello World'})`.
+Above, `condition` could be a simple question about the current environment, and this can be acheived by simply binding a global variable, `env`, for example: `document.bind({env:'server', headline: 'Hello World'})`.

 ```html
 <div>